ooni/ooni.org/content/about/faq.md

 and frameworks with the goal of measuring various forms of network interference, resulting in the creation of OONI.

-Ever since, OONI has been [one of the projects hosted under The Tor Project Inc.](https://2019.www.torproject.org/projects/projects.html.en), which has served as OONI’s fiscal sponsor.
+OONI has since been [one of the projects hosted under The Tor Project Inc.](https://2019.www.torproject.org/projects/projects.html.en).

 ### How can I get involved?